-As of December 31, 2008, Wayside Technology Group, Inc. and its subsidiaries had 94 full-time and 3 part-time employees.
+As of December 31, 2009, Wayside Technology Group, Inc. and its subsidiaries had 91 full-time employees and 1 part-time employee.
 The Company is not a party to any collective bargaining agreements with its employees, has experienced no work stoppages and considers its relationships with its employees to be satisfactory.